smart-edge-open/specs/doc/openness_howto.md

       Func:execute(Line:407)Not valid PGW id(5) or SGW Id (5) for GetID (3).
       Func:execute(Line:444)UserplanesGet For (3) Failed (404 Userplane not found).
       ```

+### Modify OVN gateway port
+If the user wants to modify a locally connected OVN gateway port(MAC/IP) they can modify the Ansible script `ansible/roles/kubernetes/tasks/subtasks/enable_kubeovn.yml` at line 43

 ### Additional port to VM

 1. Deploy a VM from the Controller UI without starting it.